akavolkol/gulp-rollup-mep/README.md

 # gulp-rollup-mep
 > Make separate bundles with Rollup according to multiple entry points.

-Current status is in development, therefore something functional of Rollup may not working.
 If you have any troubles with it - please open issues.
-Also,  I pleasure get help in development this package.

 ## Usage
 install `gulp-rollup-mep` as a development dependency: